There's plenty you can do while still in school, from work experience to online courses, competitions to summer schools.

 One of a kind space engineering A Level programme at Loughborough College

-Get involved in real space projects and get space students and professionals in your classroom.
+Get involved in real space projects, and get space students and professionals into your classroom.

 At a loose end in the holidays?
 Get yourself on one of these great courses and get stretched beyond what you've learned in school.